ulfox/teleport/rfd/0073-kube-secret-storage.md

 - `tls_cert` is a PEM encoded x509 client certificate.
 - `tls_ca_certs` is a list of PEM encoded x509 certificate of the certificate authority of the cluster.
 - `ssh_ca_certs` is a list of SSH certificate authorities encoded in the authorized_keys format.
+- `role` is the role the agent is operating.
+If agent is running with multiple roles, i.e. app, kube..., multiple entries will be added, one for each role.
 - `TELEPORT_REPLICA_NAME` is the teleport agent replica name.
 Constant when using Deployments, `TELEPORT_REPLICA_NAME={{ .Release.Name}}` or dynamic when using Statefulsets, `TELEPORT_REPLICA_NAME=metadata.name`.

 #### RBAC Changes